5 Misconceptions of Knee Surgery

 Here are some of the most common:

 - Total or Partial Knee Replacement

-- ACL, PCL, or LCL Surgery (also known as complex knee surgery)
+- ACL, PCL, or LCL Surgery (AKA complex knee surgery)

 - Meniscus Surgery